Spiking Neural Network Architecture Search: A Survey: Neural Architecture Search

 Current NAS methods use a variety of search spaces.

-\paragraph{Global Search Space} Global search spaces consider the entire network configuration at once.
-They allow for tremendous diversity but can be extremely large.
-For instance, MixedSNN \cite{xie2023efficient} searches among different spiking neuron models and thresholds, and Auto-Spikformer \cite{che2023auto} combines Transformer and SNN parameters.
-Methods such as Zhou et al.\cite{zhou2020surrogate}, Liu and Yi\cite{liu2024unleashing}, Yan et al.\cite{yan2024efficient}, AutoST\cite{wang2024autost}, GAQ-SNN~\cite{gaq}, and ANAS \cite{zhang2023anas} illustrate the complexity of global search—spanning from trillions of spiking configurations to hardware-related parameters like processing elements and buffer sizes.
+\paragraph{Global (Unstructured) Search Spaces} Global search spaces consider the entire network configuration at once, allowing architectural decisions to be made across all layers simultaneously without enforced repetition or modular reuse.
+They offer tremendous diversity but can be extremely large, which makes efficient exploration challenging.
+Several SNNaS methods employ global search spaces to maximize architectural flexibility.
+For instance, MixedSNN~\cite{xie2023efficient} searches among different spiking neuron models and thresholds, and Auto-Spikformer~\cite{che2023auto} combines transformer and SNN parameters.
+Methods such as Liu and Yi~\cite{liu2024unleashing}, efficient SNN (ESNN)~\cite{yan2024efficient}, Automatic Spiking Transformer (AutoST)~\cite{wang2024autost}, Genetic Algorithm-based Quantization framework for Spiking Neural Networks (GAQ-SNN)~\cite{gaq}, and asynchronous neuromorphic hardware architecture search (ANAS)~\cite{zhang2023anas} illustrate the complexity of global search—spanning from trillions of spiking configurations to hardware-related parameters like processing elements and buffer sizes.

-\paragraph{Sequential Search Space} Inspired by early NAS works \cite{zoph2016neural,baker2016designing}, sequential designs treat a network as a layer-by-layer sequence of operations (e.g., convolution parameters).
-While powerful, these methods can require enormous compute resources.
-Sequential spaces remain largely unexplored in SNNaS..